 - Energizing food and water systems by co-developing business and finance models for accelerated inclusive access to clean energy and water systems and supporting governments and other actors to take decisions to reduce the environmental footprint of food systems.

 - Strengthening water, energy, food and ecosystems nexus governance by, among other things, supporting cross-sectoral multistakeholder platforms and ensuring marginalized voices are heard.

 - Developing capacity for emerging women leaders by supporting women’s empowerment through technical and leadership skills development.

 This Initiative will work in Botswana, Ethiopia, India, Mozambique, Nepal, Pakistan, South Africa, Sudan, Uzbekistan and Zimbabwe as a priority.

 Proposed 3-year outcomes include:

-- Actors use scalable business models to accelerate rural energy access for more sustainable and equitable food systems in at least three target basins.
+- Private investors and policymakers use scalable gender-sensitive energy business and finance models to accelerate rural energy access for more sustainable and equitable food systems in Ethiopia, India, Nepal, Pakistan and Sudan.